Blood censorship in China: Anime

-The Chinese government has repeatedly censored animes that the country considers immoral, especially animes that include bloody and violent scenes.
+The Chinese government has repeatedly censored anime shows that the country considers immoral, especially those that include bloody and violent scenes.
 Blood-C, a Japanese anime television series, has been banned since it includes a "particularly bloody" scene which may cause "extreme discomfort".
 In 2021, China announced to ban violent, vulgar, and bloody children's TV shows.
 A statement released by the National Radio and Television Administration said that "the content of broadcasts should be healthy and progressive and should promote truth, good, and beauty in cartoons".

-Film
+Television series

 The battle part of first episode of the eighth season of Game of Thrones is cut in China.

-Video game
+Video games

 The display of blood in Chinese game industry is strictly limited, if not banned.
 Before 2019, blood in many games cannot be red.
-And in 2019, a new ban prohibits even the presence of any blood.
+The new ban prohibits the presence of any blood.
 Peacekeeper Elite, a battle royale game developed in China, has no blood or death.
 When players get eliminated, they wave goodbye to the player who eliminated them.